cp-maruyama-jun/Graphics/README.md

-## NOTE: We have migrated reported issues to FogBugz.
-You can only log further issues via the Unity bug tracker.
-To see how, read [this](https://unity3d.com/unity/qa/bug-reporting).

-## NOTE 2: Development by Unity developers happens in an private repo.
-Changes are mirrored from that private repo to this public repo every few weeks.
-[This](https://forum.unity.com/threads/important-upcoming-changes-to-the-graphics-repository.1239826/) forum thread can be used to discuss the mirroring.

 # Unity Scriptable Render Pipeline
 The Scriptable Render Pipeline (SRP) is a Unity feature designed to give artists and developers the tools they need to create modern, high-fidelity graphics in Unity.
 Unity provides two pre-built Scriptable Render Pipelines: